अनुवाद Übersetzen sie

 In most countries, overland telegraphs are laid by the side of the railway.
 Though Jamaica had a rail system from early days, it went nowhere near Holland Bay.

 It is likely that it therefore followed existing roads/trackways.
+Telegraph cancels from places marked in green would be of interest.

 Jamaica-Map